 While exploring Canada’s wilderness there is a big chance that you will come across wild animals.
 We have black bears, grizzly bears, polar bears, elk, moose, cougars, bobcats and much more.

 Wild animals are beautiful and incredible to see, but they are also extremely dangerous!
 Act responsibly when you see a wild animal and stay in the car when you come across one while driving.
-Before hiking in the wilderness, learn about wildlife safety and what to do if you encounter a wild animal.
+Before hiking in the wilderness, learn Canada facts regarding wildlife safety and what to do if you encounter a wild animal.

 Find out about other Wilderness Dangers in Canada.